Sagart-cactus/media-wiki/README.md

 We create a seperate .venv environment so that we do not break or include something global.

 ```
+python3 -m venv .venv
 source .venv/bin/activate
 ```
+Make sure that you have virtual env installed on your system, you can do so by  `sudo apt install python3.8-venv`

 Install all the dependencies